isee3d/musi-ci-game/README.md

 - [ ] Add Games page before levels page
 - [ ] Retrieve the levels of the selected game
 - [ ] Add Game progress (So levels completed for a game) as data to the DB to keep the progress of the user*
-- [ ] Improve Note + fragment creation into one prisma transaction
+- [x] Improve Note + fragment creation into one prisma transaction

-- [ ] Build the level Item logic so:
+- [ ] Set prettier tailwind back

+ Build the level Item logic so:

 - [ ] Create sound
 - [ ] Create pixi animation for the sound